The Orange-bellied Parrot (OBP;

 Orange-bellied Parrots at one of their favourite vantage points at Melaleuca.
 Photo: Cole Rowe

 The southern migration is far more rapid.
-Observations suggest that the species does not feed during passage, with a transit time from Victoria to Melaleuca of less than two days in some cases.
+Observations suggest that the species does not feed during passage, with a transit time from Victoria to Melaleuca of less than 2 days in some cases.

 The flight corridor is not known but assumed to be the most direct route (i.e. across King Island direct to the west coast).
 Typically older birds are the first to arrive at the breeding grounds in late September or early October, while first year birds return through October to mid-November.
 Waves of arrivals coincide with north-westerly winds on a 2–5 day pattern, suggesting that the species uses tail winds to assist passage.